• Culture, Japan

 6 books by 5 Korean female authors

 I recently returned from a week-long trip to Seoul.
-Although I had previously been on ‘a cinematic journey to South Korea’, this was actually the first time I set foot in the country.
-It’s been 4 years since ‘Parasite’, directed by Bong Joon-ho, won the Academy Awards for Best Picture, Best Director, and Best Original Screenplay.
-This was a historical moment: ‘Parasite’ was the first South Korean film to have been nominated in these categories, as well as the first non-English language film to win the Academy Award for Best Picture.
-Since then, I have watched many more films from South Korea, listened to Korean music (not only K-pop) and…
+Although I had previously been on what I like to call “a cinematic journey to South Korea,” this was my first time actually setting foot in the country.
+It’s been four years since Parasite, directed by Bong Joon-ho, made history at the Academy Awards, winning Best Picture, Best Director, and Best Original Screenplay.
+It was the first South Korean film ever nominated in these major categories—and the first non-English language film to win Best Picture.
+Since then, I’ve watched many more South Korean films, listened to a range of Korean music (not just K-pop), and read six books by five Korean…

 Comments Off on 6 books by 5 Korean female authors